memfault/interrupt/_drafts/embedded-async-rust.md

 spawner.spawn(blinky(led)).unwrap();
 ```

 The final bit of our `main` function is to spawn our `blinky` task.
-This lets
+This adds
-adds the task to the executor's task queue, and allows it to be polled when it
+the task to the executor's task queue, and allows it to be polled when it has
-has work to do.
+work to do.

 ```rust
 #[embassy_executor::task]